University of Michigan–Dearborn: Colleges

-The COB offers undergraduate and graduate programs.
+The College of Business offers undergraduate and graduate programs.
 Business programs at UM–Dearborn were organized into the newly formed School of Management in June 1973, which was renamed the College of Business in July 2009.

 The College of Education, Health, & Human Services (CEHHS) offers undergraduate, master's, and doctoral programs.
 It also offers certificate programs for future and current teachers and opportunities for its students in the Early Childhood Education Center (ECEC).
 The Teacher Education program at UM–Dearborn dates to the fall of 1960, it was reorganized as the Division of Education in June 1973, and it was upgraded to the School of Education in March 1987.

-Its most popular undergraduate majors, by 2021 graduates, were: